dubsalot/vscode-container-demo/README.md

 The goal is: Anyone with vscode and a docker host can open this code base and immediately start contributing without the hassle of installing tons of dependencies.

-Initial development was done on a Windows PC in a Linux container.
-It will work on Linux or Mac in theory, but admittedly I have not tried it.
+Initial development was done on a Windows PC in a Linux container, but can also be done on a Mac or Linux PC.

 1. Visual Studio Code - [https://code.visualstudio.com/](https://code.visualstudio.com/)
-1. Docker Desktop (Window and MAC) [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
+1. Docker Desktop (Windows and macOS) [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
 1. Docker CE/EE and Docker Compose<sup>*</sup> [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)
 1. Windows Subsystem for Linux<sup>**</sup> [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)